ainfosec/FISSURE/README.md

 **Apptainer Setup**

 Apptainer is used to containerize most of the FISSURE installation, making deployment and testing simpler across different systems.
-While the majority of FISSURE runs inside the Apptainer environment, several components still require setup on the **host**:
+While most of FISSURE runs inside the Apptainer environment, several components still require setup on the **host**:

-- **Docker containers** (such as the PostgreSQL database and TAK Server) run on the **host**, not inside Apptainer.
+- **Docker containers**, including the PostgreSQL database and TAK Server, run on the host.
-- **udev rules, USB drivers, and hardware interfaces** must also be installed on the host for SDRs, Wi-Fi adapters, and other peripherals to function properly.
+- **Apptainer**, udev rules, hardware drivers, and device permissions must be configured on the host for SDRs, Wi-Fi adapters, and other peripherals.

-Pre-built Apptainer containers and ISO images are planned for future releases to simplify setup.
-These instructions are intended for users who want to **build the Apptainer container from source** or customize their installation.
+Pre-built Apptainer containers and ISO images are planned for future releases.
+These instructions are for users who want to build the Apptainer container from source or customize their installation.

 1. **Clone the FISSURE Repository**

 2. **Configure the Installer**
-   - Open `FISSURE/install_apptainer.sh` in a text editor.
+   - Open `FISSURE/Installer/install_apptainer.sh` in a text editor.
-   - Review and adjust the variables near the top of the script.
+   - Review the variables near the top of the script.
-     Set each option (`true` / `false`) according to what you want to include (e.g., `UHD`, `HackRF`, `Wi-Fi`, etc.).
+   - Enable or disable the desired hardware and software options.
    - Choose the desired FISSURE install mode:
-     - `full` - Includes all SDR software, network tools, and utilities
+     - `full` - Complete FISSURE installation with supported SDR software, network tools, and utilities
-     - `base` - Core FISSURE + GUI dependencies only (for expediting future container building)
+     - `base` - Core dependencies used as a foundation for additional container builds
-     - `Dashboard` - GUI-only container (no SDR tools)
+     - `Dashboard` - FISSURE Dashboard and GUI dependencies
-     - `HIPRFISR` - Headless HIPRFISR server build
+     - `HIPRFISR` - Headless HIPRFISR server
-     - `SensorNode` - Sensor node build only
+     - `SensorNode` - Sensor Node runtime and selected hardware support

 3. **Run the Installer**
    ```bash
    cd FISSURE/Installer
    ./install_apptainer.sh
    ```

-   This builds a writable **Apptainer sandbox** in your home directory and installs all selected software inside the container and on the host (where applicable).
+   This builds a writable Apptainer sandbox in your home directory and installs the selected software inside the container and on the host where required.

 4. **Launch the Container**
    ```bash
    fissure-apptainer
    ```

-   This command opens a terminal inside the FISSURE container with **USB ports, audio devices, and graphics** automatically bound for hardware and GUI access.
+   This opens a terminal inside the FISSURE container with graphics, audio, udev information, and hardware device access configured by the launcher.

 5. **Run FISSURE**

-   Once inside the container, run FISSURE just as you would on a normal system:
+   Once inside the container, run FISSURE as you would on a normal system:

    ```bash
    fissure
    fissure-sensor-node
    ```

-   The environment behaves like a standard install, but more isolated from the host.
-If you encounter issues while using FISSURE inside Apptainer, please let us know which programs, hardware, or features are not working correctly.
+   If you encounter an issue, include the host operating system, Apptainer version, selected install mode, affected hardware, and relevant installer output in the report.

 ## Lessons